AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 everywhere.
 Currently, the adequacy of the concept of manifolds,

-verified scattering experiments of elementary particles at high
+verified by scattering experiments of elementary

-account quantum regularities (universal influence of uncertainty
+However, if we take into account quantum regularities (universal

-properties of spacetime within very small (subnuclear ~ 10 -33 cm) regions strongly different from the
+small (subnuclear ~ 10-33 cm) regions strongly different

-from ideal flatness and even smoothness and
+local differences from ideal flatness and

-continuity - the microstructure has no Euclidean geometry and not
+even smoothness and continuity - the microstructure has no

-even topology.
-We will postpone the questions of the local
+Euclidean geometry and not even topology.
+We will postpone the

-topological structure to "Appendix B" (§B.4 " Quantum
+questions of the local topological structure to "Appendix

-Geodynamics ") and otherwise we will consider the local geometry and
+Geodynamics") and otherwise we will consider the local geometry and

 topology ii of